 On April 22, 1944, the Pinstripers celebrated receiving their ’43 World Series rings with a 6-3 victory over Washington.

-As one who has the Sunday plan in the Stadium, I find it interesting that April 22, 1923, was the first Sunday game in the Baseball Cathedral.
+As one who had the Sunday plan in the Stadium for years, I find it interesting that April 22, 1923, was the first Sunday game in the Baseball Cathedral.
 They drew 60,000 fans, but fell in their first defeat of the year, 4-3 to the Nationals.

 On this day in 1914, Babe Ruth made his first professional appearance as a pitcher in a 6-0 win for Baltimore over Buffalo of the International League.
 The second batter he faced was none other than Joe McCarthy, the guy who would manage Ruth during the last four of his 16 years in New York.